Explore upcoming Parkinson’s educational and fundraising events below.

 For People with Parkinson’s by People with Parkinson’s

 Over the past 15 years, our greatest joy has been getting to know people living with Parkinson’s.
 They are our greatest teachers, sources of inspiration, and the people we reach out to when we want to hear the real deal.
-That’s why we’re handing this event over to them to celebrate Parkinson’s Awareness Month.
+That’s why we handed this event over to them to celebrate Parkinson’s Awareness Month.

-During this event, you will learn from and interact with an inspirational lineup of speakers and small group leaders who have been living with Parkinson’s anywhere from two years to 20+ years.
-They will share their best tips, most moving stories, and the actions they’ve taken to overcome their biggest challenges and most troublesome symptoms.
-By the end of this event, you will have made a host of new friends and gathered a wide variety of ideas to help you live well with Parkinson’s for many years to come.
+Watch the recordings to learn from an inspirational lineup of speakers and small group leaders who have been living with Parkinson’s anywhere from two years to 20+ years.
+They share their best tips, most moving stories, and the actions they’ve taken to overcome their biggest challenges and most troublesome symptoms.
+Gather a wide variety of ideas to help you live well with Parkinson’s for many years to come.